akshaykalucha/PictureSkew/readme.md

 # PictureSkew
-## A project initiative to smartify Indian general stores using Applied-IoT
+## A project initiative to smartify Indian general stores using Network Systems and Applied-IoT

 <p float="left">